shinobi-mtr/io.qbs/README.md

 ## Idea

-An implementation some of golang `io` functionalities but for clang.
+An implementation for some of golang `io` functionalities but for clang.

 ## Features